Who can participate in a clinical trials?

-Every single person who participates in a clinical study is important, because without volunteers, there wouldn’t be any development of new treatments and medications.
+Every single person who participates in a clinical trial is important, because without volunteers, there wouldn’t be any development of new treatments and medications.

-Clinical studies have specific rules about who can participate.
+Clinical trials have specific rules about who can participate.
 These rules are called eligibility criteria.

 What are eligibility criteria?

-In every study, there are criteria all participants must fulfil to be eligible for the study.
+In every trial, there are criteria all participants must fulfil to be eligible for the trials.
 The exact criteria differ from study to study, and are carefully developed to make sure that every participant will be safe in the study.
 Criteria are also important for ensuring that the results of the study will be correct.